 Someone once said, “coffee helps me maintain my ‘never killed anyone streak.’”
 So, yeah, drinking coffee is a great way to keep you sane.
 But when it comes to choosing a kind, I prefer to explore here and there.

 There was a time, I was just stuck to one specific brand and believed every other coffee is crap.
-Well, the time has changed, so have I. Once, this question suddenly popped out in my mind how do coffees around the world differ in taste?
+Well, the time has changed, and so have I. Once, this question suddenly popped out in my mind how do coffees around the world differ in taste?

-After that, I have started trying out tons of coffees around the world.
+After that, I started trying out tons of coffees around the world.
 And now, I have multiple choices of coffees.
 Believe me, getting out of that bubble and trying out different types of coffee will broaden your mind.